pranshugaba/hugo-website/content/thoughts/twenty-thousand-leagues/index.md

 As a consequence, the format of this story is not unlike a TV serial you would see nowadays.
 Each chapter (or episode) ends on a cliffhanger, and didn't have much reference to the chapters before it.

 {{< note title="Warning" >}}
-Spoilers for this book lie ahead.
+Spoilers for this book ahead.
 {{< /note >}}

 It took me a long time to realize that a league is in fact a unit of length.
 It is about three miles or about 4.82 kilometers.
 It is roughly the distance one can walk in an hour.